 What You Need To Know About Watering Your Garden

 What does this mean for gardeners?
 When you add chemicals to anything, you have the issue of unintended consequences.
-That same chlorine you drink in a glass, we won’t talk about how chlorine affects our bodies, which is another website, hair and intestinal track, is deadly for the good bacteria and fungi in your garden.
+That same chlorine you drink in a glass, we won’t talk about how chlorine affects our bodies, which is another website, hair, and intestinal tract, is deadly for the good bacteria and fungi in your garden.
 Thus, when you put chlorine in your garden, it too will kill the green stuff.

 How do you save your plants from chlorine?
 The solution is relatively simple.